Will A K&N Filter Affect My Vehicle's Fuel Economy?

 possible for a consumer to experience a mileage increase after

-do not go so far as to make a general claim that our air filters
+we do not go so far as to make a general claim that our air

-and intake systems will provide an increase in mileage.
-It is
+filters and intake systems will provide an increase in mileage.

-virtually impossible to make sweeping and general claims about
+It is virtually impossible to make sweeping and general claims

-mileage.
-Even the EPA fuel rating numbers for new cars are often
+about mileage.
+Even the EPA fuel rating numbers for new cars

-not representative of the mileage you actually experience.
-There
+are often not representative of the mileage you actually experience.

-are many variables that affect mileage such as: tire inflation,
+There are many variables that affect mileage such as: tire

-the type of fuel, weather, elevation, the speed at which you
+inflation, the type of fuel, weather, elevation, the speed

-drive, the gear in which you drive, the speed with which you
+at which you drive, the gear in which you drive, the speed

-the grade of motor oil you use, and of course, the condition
+cruise control, the grade of motor oil you use, and of course,

-of your air filter.
+the condition of your air filter.
 In short, mileage is complicated.
-K&N

-filters are less restrictive than disposable paper or synthetic
+K&N filters are less restrictive than disposable paper

-air filters and K&N Intake Systems are less restrictive
+or synthetic air filters and K&N Intake Systems are less

-than the factory installed air path.
-So K&N filter technology
+restrictive than the factory installed air path.
+So K&N

-could be an important tool, when combined with other elements,
+filter technology could be an important tool, when combined

 Oh yeah, there's one more limitation imposed by science.
 If